Nominations Deadline: January 31 at 11:59 pm Eastern Time

 - Chair is allowed to vote in the award committee's deliberations.

-- Select award recipient(s) based on award criteria
+- Select at most two award recipients based on award criteria

 - Chair notifies the Professional Staff Liaison of the winner(s) by April 15th at email@example.com

 - By May 15th, the Chair will write a Citation (300-500 words) which will be presented at the Annual Meeting and email the document to the Professional Staff Liaison at firstname.lastname@example.org